How to Prepare for a Remote Interview

 Kids

 If you have a remote interview scheduled, make sure the kids won’t be interrupting.
-Nothing is ever fail safe (as this video proves), but take every precaution you can.
+Nothing is ever fail safe, but take every precaution you can.
 That may mean getting a babysitter, or scheduling the remote interview when they are at school or daycare.
 Many interviewers are cool about kid/pet interruptions, but many aren’t.
 Don’t risk the latter.

 Wrap-up